 USPAP stands for Uniform Standard of Professional Appraisal Practice.
 The United States Congress authorized the formation of USPAP in 1987 following the Savings and Loan Crisis.
 USPAP establishes accepted standards for all types of appraisals including Aircraft Appraisals.
 USPAP compliance gives the parties associated with a particular aircraft appraisal the confidence of knowing that the appraisal service performed meets the highest professional standards.

 USPAP compliance is required by: most Federal, state, and local governmental agencies; the courts; and almost all financial institutions.
 Additionally, the IRS requires a USPAP compliant appraisal for donated aircraft.

 Whenever you hire a professional, there is an underlying expectation that the work performed will satisfy the strictest of standards of that particular discipline.
 You expect this from your Certified Public Accountant (CPA), your attorney, and your physician.
 Now you should also expect it from your aircraft appraiser.

 Download a brochure on USPAP by clicking here.

-Hey!
-Why have I read this stuff on other aircraft appraisal websites?
+Why have I read the exact same stuff on other aircraft appraisal websites?